Product Reviewed: Gamblin FastMatte

 My favorite Gamblin FastMatte colors

-Most notably it 1) dries overnight*, 2) sticks to the canvas, and 3) dries to a flat matte finish which the subsequent layers of paint can grab onto.
+Most notably it 1) dries overnight (at least, most of the colors do), 2) sticks to the canvas, and 3) dries to a flat matte finish which the subsequent layers of paint can grab onto.

 A monochrome underpainting done with Gamblin Fast Matte

-There is a fairly wide range of colors available.
-I stick with raw umber, yellow ochre and transparent red oxide but I sometimes mix them with regular oil paint to get the exact shade that I want.
+There is a range of colors available, although I tend to stick to raw umber, yellow ochre and transparent red oxide.

 In summary, this has become one of the most important paints in my palette.
 I strongly recommend it for all oil painters, even for those who like to work alla prima.